-The most complete and well-written resource is the book Rocket Mass Heaters, by Ianto Evans and Leslie Jackson: www.rocketstoves.com
+The original resource is the book Rocket Mass Heaters, by Ianto Evans and Leslie Jackson, costs $15 to $20: www.rocketstoves.com

-Ianto Evans, Leslie Jackson, Ernie Wisner, Kirk Mobert, Paul Wheaton, and other friends are among the researchers developing efficient, clean-burning, affordable stoves for a variety of heating and cooking needs.
+Ianto Evans, Leslie Jackson, Ernie Wisner, Kirk Mobert, Flemming Abrahamsson, Peter van den Berg, Adiel Shnior, Lasse Holmes, Paul Wheaton, and many other friends are among the researchers developing efficient, clean-burning, affordable stoves for a variety of heating and cooking needs.

-This group developed and published the current editions of Rocket Mass Heater, or Rocket Masonry Stove, designs.
-The technology combines an innovative clean-burning combustion chamber, with an earthen masonry thermal mass, resulting in extraordinary heat capture and low waste from an incredibly small amount of wood.
+ROCKET STOVES generally share an innovative clean-burning combustion chamber with a vertical heat riser or insulated internal chimney, resulting in extraordinary heat capture and low waste from an incredibly small amount of wood.

 The goals of Rocket Stove researchers include

 - meet human needs for food, warmth, comfort, and safety